exasol/script-languages-developer-sandbox/doc/developer_guide/developer_guide.md

 - `setup-ci-codebuild` - deploys the AWS Codebuild cloudformation stack which will run the ci-test
 - `setup-vm-bucket` - deploys the AWS Bucket cloudformation stack which will be used to deploy the VM images
 - `setup-release-codebuild` - deploys the AWS Codebuild cloudformation stack which will be used for the release-build
+- `setup-vm-bucket-waf` - deploys the AWS Codebuild cloudformation stack which contains the WAF Acl configuration for the Cloudfront distribution of the VM Bucket

 ## Flow